Safe Winter Truck Driving Tips

 Be safe.
 Stay safe.
 It’s time to prepare for the changes to your driving that you’ll need to make in response to winter weather and adverse conditions.

-Plan: Prepare for your trip.
+Prepare for your trip in advance.
 Check the weather forecast for your route, identify rest stops, meal and fuel stop locations, and allow extra time for traffic delays.

 - Slow down: Speeding is one of the major causes of work zone crashes.